espenfjo/homeassistant-doorman/README.md

 ## Installation

-Place the ´custom_components` folder in your Home Assistant configuration folder.
+Place the `custom_components` folder in your Home Assistant configuration folder.

 See https://developers.home-assistant.io/docs/en/creating_component_loading.html for more information